Spring Lawn Care Tips for Jackson, MS

 7. Fertilize Only After Grass Is Actively Growing

-What to do: Wait until the lawn has greened up across most of the yard and you’ve mowed at least once or twice.
+What to do: Wait until the lawn has greened up across most of your yard and you’ve mowed at least once or twice.
 Use a slow-release fertilizer or follow your soil test recommendations.
 Stick to the commonly used nitrogen-phosphorus-potassium (N-P-K) ratio of 3-1-2 unless the soil test says otherwise.

 When to do it: April through early May is the ideal window in Jackson.